LeToNode/Play2.0-CN-doc/javaGuide/main/xml/JavaXmlRequests.md

 Hello Guillaume
 ```

-## Serving a Xml response
+## Serving an XML response

-In our previous example, we handle an XML request, but we reply with a `text/xml` response.
-Let's change it and send back a valid Xml HTTP response:
+In our previous example, we handled an XML request, but replied with a `text/plain` response.
+Let’s change it to send back a valid XML HTTP response:

 ```
 @BodyParser.Of(Xml.class)